gwotto/dnaseq-pipeline/README.md

   ```sh
     samtools view -h samp.bam | samblaster -a -e -d samp.disc.sam -s samp.split.sam -o /dev/null
   ```

-* Option to have genome reference files and vcf files for variant calibration in different directories

 * checking if programs used are in path

 * configuration